 This 'non-relativistic geometric trinity' mirrors the more familiar relativistic geometric trinity in that one can present three gravitational theories that are dynamically equivalent to familiar Newtonian gravitational theory, formulated in the geometric languages of curvature, torsion, and non-metricity.
-While in the relativistic case this is apparent at the level of the action, NCT, TENC, and STENC by contrast cannot be formulated using an action principle (for the reasons underlying this, see Hansen, Hartong, and Obers (2019)), so we can only demonstrate their equivalence via Trautman-style geometrisation and recovery theorems.
+While in the relativistic case this is apparent at the level of the action, NCT, TENC, and STENC by contrast cannot be formulated using an action principle (for the reasons underlying this, see Hansen, Hartong, and Obers (2019)), so we can only demonstrate their equivalence at the level of equations of motion.
 However, the non-relativistic trinity bears another important relationship to the relativistic trinity.
-All of the theories in the non-relativistic trinity can be obtained by taking an appropriate non-relativistic limit (typically in terms of a 1/c expansion in the style of Schwartz (2023)).
-That is, NCT is the non-relativistic limit of GR (Künzle 1976), TENC is the non-relativistic limit of STEGR (Schwartz 2023), and STENC is the non-relativistic limit of STEGR Wolf, Read, and Vigneron (2023).
+All of the theories in the non-relativistic trinity can be obtained by taking an appropriate non-relativistic limit (typically in terms of a $1/c^2$ expansion in the style of Schwartz (2023)).
+That is, NCT is the non-relativistic limit of GR (H. P. Künzle 1976), TENC is the non-relativistic limit of STEGR Wolf, Read, and Vigneron (2023).
 This completes all the legs of Figure 2.